12 Common Food Safety Mistakes You're Probably Making Every Day

 Mistake: Setting your refrigerator temperature too high.

-The ideal forecast for your refrigerator is 40°F, and your freezer should be 32°F or below, McManus says.
+The ideal temperature for your refrigerator is 40 degrees Fahrenheit, and your freezer should be 32 degrees Fahrenheit or below, McManus says.

 How to fix it: "We recommend buying a fridge and freezer thermometer.
 Use it and check it often to guarantee your fridge and freezer are operating correctly and safely," she says.

 Mistake: Washing chicken prior to cooking.

 Poultry doesn't need a spa day.
 Actually, you can save time and your health by not washing chicken.